Xorlev/slogd/README.md

 slogd aims to be a Kafka-like tool for the enthusiast developer, without the investment of running Zookeeper and Kafka on a single node.
-While the JVM can be tuned for lower resources, it will always be handily beat by a well-written Go program. slogd runs in approximately 14kb of memory.
+While the JVM can be tuned for lower resources, it will generally be beat by a well-written Go program. slogd runs in ~9MB of memory.

 There are a lot of message daemons out there.
 There's servers that accept logs.
 But everything is very heavy for the enthusiast developer working on small projects.